 If every member functions properly then the local church will have all these components.

-This is the one characteristic of a healthy church: that every member is functioning properly.
+Thus, this is the one characteristic of a healthy church: that every member is functioning properly.

 In both Ephesians and Colossians, Paul shares a clear revelation of this:

 From Him [Christ] the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work.
 (Eph.
 4:16)

-… from Whom [the Head] the whole body, nourished and knit together through its joints and ligaments, grows with a growth that is from God.
+… from whom [the Head] the whole body, supported and held together by its ligaments and sinews, grows as God causes it to grow.
 (Col. 2:19)

 For the last couple of decades, there has been much teaching on “finding your gifting,” etc., and the church has improved considerably in this regard.
 Many believers now have a clear vision for their own personal involvement in the ministry of their local churches.

 Third, each member must “build” others: Paul says that the body “builds itself up in love.”

 Usually we “delegate” that responsibility to the “professionals.”
 So, for example, the children are taught spiritually at Sunday School, the new believers go to discipleship class on Tuesday night, the emerging leaders are sent off to Bible school, etc.

 However, biblically, we all have responsibility to build others.
 In fact, the core purpose of the church’s leaders is to equip the saints (the whole body) to do the work of their ministry which in turn builds up the body of Christ (Eph.
 4:11-12).

 This is a profound paradigm shift for many believers and churches.
 It is a shift away from a program mentality to a people mentality.
-However, if we can create a church culture in which every believer takes responsibility to grow, serve and build, our churches will transform their worlds!
+It is a shift from logistics to life.